Byron Froese: Playing career

-On July 1, 2017, having left the Lightning as a free agent, Froese agreed to two-year contract with the Montreal Canadiens, with the final season of his deal played on a one-way basis.
+On July 1, 2017, having left the Lightning as a free agent, Froese agreed to a two-year contract with Montreal Canadiens, with the final season of his deal played on a one-way basis.
 In the 2017–18 season, Froese was initially assigned to inaugural AHL affiliate, the Laval Rocket.
 As captain of the Rocket, he appeared in just 13 games with the club before he was recalled to the Canadiens on November 8, 2017.
 On December 22, 2017, Froese scored his first goal with the Canadiens against the Calgary Flames.
 Froese played out the remainder of the season with the Canadiens, notching career NHL highs with 3 goals and 11 points in 46 games.

 In the following 2018–19 season, Froese was re-assigned to the Rocket and selected as captain.
 He scored 30 points through 46 games for the Rocket before he was traded by the Canadiens, alongside David Schlemko, to the Philadelphia Flyers in exchange for Dale Weise and Christian Folin on February 9, 2019.

 On July 1, 2019, Froese signed as a free agent to a one-year, two-way contract with the Calgary Flames.

 On July 13, 2022, Froese signed as a free agent to a two-year, two-way contract with the Vegas Golden Knights.

+At the end his contracted tenure with the Golden Knights, Froese left as a free agent and signed his first contract abroad by agreeing to a one-year contract with Russian club, Lokomotiv Yaroslavl of the KHL, on July 15, 2024.
+On May 21, 2025, Lokomotiv, with Froese in the lineup, defeated Traktor Chelyabinsk four games to one in the championship series and became the Gagarin Cup winner - for the first time in the club's history.